rrwick/Basecalling-comparison/README.md

 You might expect that each basecaller would produce approximately the same total yield.
 E.g. a read that makes a 10 kbp sequence in one basecaller would be about 10 kbp in each basecaller.
 That's true for the most part, but Nanonet is a notable exception.
 For most reads, it produced a much shorter sequence than other basecallers, sometimes drastically so.
 For example, all versions of Albacore basecalled one read (d2e65643-98b4-4a61-ad36-119e55250b28) to a 34+ kbp sequence.
 Nanonet produced 518 bp for the same read.
 I don't have an explanation for this odd behaviour.

-Other oddities you might notice are Albacore v0.9.1, which produced a bit more more sequence than the other basecallers, and Scrappie events, which produced a bit less.
+Other oddities you might notice are Albacore v0.9.1, which produced a bit more sequence than the other basecallers, and Scrappie events, which produced a bit less.
 These will explained in the 'Relative read length' section.